Kaal (2007 film): Plot

 KAAL is about prostitution and call-girl services of Kolkata.
-The girls move from a rural area into a large city after being lured and offered lucrative money by the recruiter Ratan (Rudranil Ghosh).
+The girls move from a rural area into a large city after being lured and offered lucrative money by the recruiter Ratan.
 They ultimately become call-girls for the sake of survival.
-Ranidi (the boss, played by Sandhya Shetty) grooms the depressed and oppressed girls and gives them a complete make over in a short time.
+Ranidi grooms the depressed and oppressed girls and gives them a complete make over in a short time.
 The movie depicts the corruption associated with their entire business.
 The girls reasonably and rightfully accept the fact that money is better than sunshine and sweeter than honey because of poverty.
 They forget their miserable past.
 They get caught up in making more money and buying more fun.
 They understand that surviving in this treacherous world is not possible through love, honesty and humanity.
 Hence they let themselves drain away in the world of consuming and consumption.
 The girls are shown traveling to the top hotels in Kolkata.
 The middleman Ratan is shown trying to go to Singapore.
 The village police inspector and the other partners in the game(Indian Border Security Force) continue to operate.